 Judy’s guest for her first show was her old chum Mickey Rooney.
 Judy sang “Keep Your Sunny Side Up”; “When The Sun Comes Out”; “Exactly Like You”; “I Believe In You” (with Jerry Van Dyke who was her permanent sidekick on the show); “You’re So Right For Me” (with Mickey); and for her “Born In A Trunk” segment that would close each show, Judy sang “Too Late Now”; “Who Cares?”; and “Ol’ Man River.”
 The show closed with Judy singing “I Will Come Back.”

 Judy also sang “Two Ladies In The Shade Of The Banana Tree” during the dress rehearsal on June 23, 1963, but by the taping the following night it was dropped.

 The “Exactly Like You” song and sketch and the song “I Believe In You” would be cut before this broadcast date, and a new segment with Mickey that was taped on November 29, 1963, was added.
 A new opening song, “I Feel A Song Coming On” was taped on October 11, 1963.
 The deleted segments survived and have been released on DVD.

 December 8, 1968: About 1;30 a.m., Judy fell asleep.
-By 4:10 a.m. she was awake and it was clear she wanted attention, resenting John Meyer’s sleep this resulted in a confrontation.
-Judy told John that she thought it was too late, that she always drove people and way, and that he should have himself sand leave now.
+By 4:10 a.m. she was awake and it was clear she wanted attention, resenting John Meyer’s sleep which resulted in a confrontation.
+Judy told John that she thought it was too late, that she always drove people and way, and that he should save himself and leave now.
 He insisted that he could help make things different for her.
 A short time later, Judy was saying her prayers in front of him, which became Meyer’s “Prayer” song (aka “God Bless Johnny”) which she sang on Dick Cavett’s TV show less than a week later.